 CIR created StoryWorks, a documentary theater project, through which they commission and stage original plays inspired by fact‐based investigations.
 On August 4‐6, 2017, CIR and Mississippi Today presented “Beautiful Agitators,” a play based on the life and legacy of Vera Mae Pigee.
 Pigee was an instrumental figure in the fight for civil rights and equality in Mississippi: from her efforts organizing direct action with young people to registering thousands of African Americans to vote.
 Based on interviews, research and reporting by journalists in Clarksdale, “Beautiful Agitators” explores the history of Pigee’s activism and the legacy that her work left behind.
 Each performance was followed by a conversation with the audience, which featured testimonials from community members about their connections to the civil rights movement and how the themes in the play resonate today.

 The 67 participants completed survey instruments both before and after the play.
-For a random half of them, our key questions were included on the pre-play survey and for the other half, the key questions were included on the post-play survey.
+For a random half of them, our key questions were included on the pre‐play survey and for the other half, the key questions were included on the post-play survey.
 On the other survey, respondents described their media use and demographics.
-The table below presents the demographics and political leaning of the study participants to illustrate who participated in this study.
+The table alongside this paragraph presents the demographics and political leaning of the study participants to illustrate who participated in this study.8

 Tenenboim, Ori and Stroud, Natalie Jomini.
 (2018, February).
-A progress report: media engagement through theater. https://mediaengagement.org/research/theater-progress-report
+A progress report: media engagement through theater.
+Center for Media Engagement. https://mediaengagement.org/research/theater-progress-report

 - Kaid, L. L., McKinney, M. S., & Tedesco, J. C. (2007).
 Political information efficacy and young voters.
 American Behavioral Scientist, 50(9), 1093–1111. doi:10.1177/0002764207300040 p.
 1096 ↩